MicroEJ/docs/VEEEnergyUserGuide/index.rst

 - Standard IoT and connectivity stacks part of the :ref:`VEE networking add-on libraries <networkingAddonLibraries>`.
 - Energy specific stacks like DLMS, DNP3, OCCP, Modbus, IEC61850 with partners like Kalkitech.
-- Support for Smart Home protocols like MATTER to bridge energy with smart home and HVAC.
+- Support for Smart Home protocols like Matter to bridge energy with smart home and HVAC.

+For more information about VEE Energy, please contact your `MicroEJ sales representative <https://www.microej.com/contact/#form_1>`_.

 ..
    | Copyright 2024, MicroEJ Corp.
 Content in this space is free